 While living in the capital, Amii met Brit record producer Barry Leng.
 She was suffering from a cold when she auditioned for him, but he liked her singing anyway and produced Knock on Wood for her.
 Eddie Floyd’s original soul-drenched recording, released on Memphis-based Stax Records in 1966, was famously written with Steve Cropper during an electrical storm at the Tennessee city’s Lorraine Motel, hence the lyrics “It’s like thunder and lightning, The way you love me is frightening.”

-While the original only went to 19 in the UK (and 28 in the States), a rather ragged in concert cover was a surprise hit several years later, taped at the Tower Theatre in Philadelphia during David Bowie’s cocaine-addled Diamond Dogs tour of ‘74, was produced by Tony Visconti and issued as a single to promote Bowie’s first concert album, David Live, and made No.10 in Britain.
-And I think you’ll probably want to skip the last few seconds of this Top Of The Pops screening….
+While the sixties soul original only went to 19 in the UK (and 28 in the States), a rather ragged in concert cover was a surprise hit several years later, taped at the Tower Theatre in Philadelphia during David Bowie’s cocaine-addled Diamond Dogs tour of ‘74,

 But, alas, these were mere support acts for the main event.
 Amii Stewart’s euphoric high class disco revamp turned a soul standard into a glittering, gleaming rocket ship, entering the Billboard Hot 100 on January 27, 1979, and went to number one 12 weeks later.
 In the UK, Knock On Wood hammered its way up the charts, peaking at No. 6 in mid May.

 Bursting lightning, it did even better in Australia, going all the way to No. 2.